Tol1ve/MM-CTR-MMCTRers/README.md

 This repository contains our solution for the **WWW 2025 Multimodal CTR Prediction Challenge** (Track 2: Multimodal CTR Prediction), organized by the **WWW 2025 EReL@MIR workshop**.
 The challenge focuses on developing effective multimodal representation learning and fusion methods for CTR prediction in recommendation systems.

-Our solution is based on the baseline provided by the challenge organizers, with modifications and improvements in feature fusion and model tuning.
-We aim to enhance the recommendation accuracy by optimizing multimodal embeddings and their integration into the CTR model.
+Our solution is based on the baseline provided by the challenge organizers, with modifications and improvements in model tuning.
+We aim to enhance the recommendation accuracy by optimizing a new feature embedding mechanism and an  auxiliary loss.

 📌 For details about the challenge, please visit:
 -  [Challenge website](https://erel-mir.github.io/challenge/mmctr-track2/)